"Growing MSMEs is Growing PNG!"

 MSME Growth & Development

-- Coordinate the overall implementation of the MSME Policy 2022 and MSME Medium Term Development Plan 2022-2026 through integration and alignment with other government agencies including Provincial and Local Level Government to promote the growth and development of MEMEs.
+- Coordinate the overall implementation of the MSME Policy 2022 and the MSME Medium Term Development Plan 2022 -2026 through integration and alignment with other government agencies, including Provincial and Local Level Government to promote the growth and development of MSMEs.

-- Establish and support programs ad projects to support Women’s Entrepreneurship Development and Youths and Persons with Special Needs for Inclusive MSME Development
+- Establish and support programs and projects to support Women, Youth and People living with Disabilities.

 - Establish partnerships with other government agencies, NGOs and network partners aimed at implementing programs that will lead to the growth and development of MSMEs.